-All financial instruments held by AFIC are classified as Level 1 (other than the options sold by the Company which are Level 2).
+All financial instruments held by AFIC are classified as Level 1 (other than the options sold by the Company which are Level 2 and the investment in Pexa which is also Level 2 as it did not start trading until 1 July 2021).
 Their fair values are initially measured at the costs of acquisition and then remeasured based on quoted market prices at the end of the reporting period.